PhilaeRoetta/PREDICT_PROJECT/manual.md

 During the [main run](#mainrun) or ["Init compet" run](#initcompet), DBT performs DML operations on database:

 For each gameday of the season, the begin datetime of the first game, and the begin datetime of the last game is calculated.
-Considering it, the view *VW_CALENDAR* (see the file *vw_calendar.sql* for more details) enables the program to know when to perform tasks for the gameday (for more details of the definition of tasks see [here](#taskrun)).
+Considering them, the view *VW_CALENDAR* (see the file *vw_calendar.sql* for more details) enables the program to know when to perform tasks for each gameday (for more details of the definition of tasks see [here](#taskrun)).
-- TASK_RUN = 'UPDATEGAMES': planned several times before the begin datetime of the first game of the gameday to detect possible changes of date and times of games in the predicted league
+- TASK_RUN = 'UPDATEGAMES': planned several times before the begin datetime of the first game of the gameday to detect possible changes of date and times of games
 - TASK_RUN = 'INIT': planned at the beginning of the first game of the previous gameday - it will post the prediction template for the new gameday
-- TASK_RUN = 'CHECK': planned at the beginning of each game, to read the latest predictions from players
+- TASK_RUN = 'CHECK': planned at the beginning of each game, to read the latest games predictions from players
 - TASK_RUN = 'CALCULATE': planned two hours after the beginning of last game of the gameday, to perform and post calculations.
-If the last game is not finished, the extraction will return an error (see the module *get_game_details_lnb.py*), and wait for the next automatic run to retry again.
+If the last game is not finished yet, the extraction will return an error (see the module *get_game_details_lnb.py*), and wait for the next automatic run to retry again.

 After updating the database without errors, the software will insert the ran task into [task_done.csv file](#taskdone), then compare the calendar of run to it, to get what utc time will be run next, and insert it into [next_run_time_utc.txt](nextruntimeutc).